telefonicaid/iotagent-ul/README.md

 on that global repository.
 This documentation will only address those features and characteristics that are particular to the Ultralight 2.0 IoTAgent.

+Additional information about operating the component can be found in the [Operations: logs and alarms]() document.

 ## <a name="installation"/> Installation
 There are three ways of installing the Ultralight 2.0 Agent: cloning the Github repository, using the RPM or using Docker.
 Regardless of the installation method, there are some middlewares that must be present, as a prerequisite for the component